Home > Analyses > Financial Services > Truist Financial Corporation

 Score analysis

-The following radar chart presents an overview of Truist Financial Corporation’s key financial scores for investor evaluation:
+The following radar chart illustrates Truist Financial Corporation’s key financial scores across valuation, profitability, and leverage metrics:

 Analysis of the company’s bankruptcy risk

-Truist Financial Corporation’s Altman Z-Score places it in the distress zone, indicating a high risk of financial distress and potential bankruptcy:
+Truist Financial Corporation’s Altman Z-Score places it firmly in the distress zone, indicating a high risk of bankruptcy:

 Is the company in good financial health?